MelihGulum/MelihGLM/_posts/2018-04-28-teeth_numbering_and_disease_detection - Kopya.md

 {% include gallery images=images caption="Figure 8 - Thanks Page "%}
 <b>

-I am aware that I cannot give much information about the code, but I cannot share them yet because the incorporation has taken place in line with this project.
+I am aware that I cannot give much information about the code but I cannot share them yet because the incorporation has taken place in line with this project.
 However, if you have any questions, I would be happy to help.
 You can [contact me here](https://www.linkedin.com/in/semih-gulum/).